A/k/a Tommy Chong

-a/k/a Tommy Chong is a 2006 documentary film written, produced, and directed by Josh Gilbert, that chronicles the Drug Enforcement Administration raid on comedian Tommy Chong's house and his subsequent jail sentence for trafficking in illegal drug paraphernalia.
+a/k/a Tommy Chong is a 2006 documentary film written, produced, and directed by Josh Gilbert, that chronicles the Drug Enforcement Administration (DEA) raid on comedian Tommy Chong's house and his subsequent jail sentence for trafficking in illegal drug paraphernalia.
 He was sentenced to nine months in federal prison.
 DEA agents raided Chong's Pacific Palisades, California home on the morning of February 24, 2003.
 The raid was part of Operation Pipe Dreams and "Operation Headhunter," which resulted in raids on 100 homes and businesses nationwide that day and indictments of 55 individuals.

 The film was shown at film festivals in 2005 and 2006 and had its first, art-house theatrical release on June 14, 2006, at the Film Forum in New York City.
 The film features appearances by Bill Maher and Jay Leno, who express support for Chong and outrage over federal handling of the incident.
 Eric Schlosser, author of Reefer Madness: Sex, Drugs, and Cheap Labor in the American Black Market, provides "a much needed dollop of historical and political context".
 The film was presented on the Showtime cable network on November 9, 2008.
 The film received positive reviews.

 Synopsis

-The film depicts Tommy Chong of Cheech and Chong and his legal problems with The Department of Justice.
+The film depicts Tommy Chong of Cheech & Chong and his legal problems with the Department of Justice.
 Filmmaker Josh Gilbert follows the tale of Chong as he becomes a target in a government sting, code named "Operation Pipe Dreams".
 Tommy Chong was the only defendant without a prior conviction to receive a jail sentence.
 The federal government stated that the reason that it sought this harsh punishment was because the comedy movie Up In Smoke trivialized the government's anti-drug efforts.

 The documentary discloses that Tommy Chong's son, who actually ran the company which sold the paraphernalia was never charged or indicted by the Federal government.
 In May 2008 federal agents raided the owner of the distribution rights to this DVD.

 The documentary is critical of the prosecution of Chong by the U.S. federal government led by the U.S. attorney for western Pennsylvania, Mary Beth Buchanan.